~ 7 min read · Updated July 2026

 Procedure:

-- Filing a written claim + $600 registration fee;
+- Filing a written claim plus a $600 registration fee;

-- Arbitration fee depends on claim size & number of arbitrators;
+- Arbitration fee depends on the claim size and the number of arbitrators;

-- Hearings conducted under ICAC Rules (flexible, streamlined);
+- Hearings conducted under the ICAC Rules (flexible, streamlined);

-- Arbitrators selected from ICAC List (Ukrainians or foreigners);
+- Arbitrators selected from the ICAC List (Ukrainians or foreigners);

 We recommend selecting a panel of three arbitrators to ensure neutrality and confidence in complex cases.